Types of Machine Learning

 Similar data is segmented into several groups based on different criteria of this type.
 Clustering is responsible for dividing the dataset into server groups and then performing analysis on each cluster to find patterns.

-This method can be used to divide music into genres.
-Music with heavy drum sounds and guitar solos would be divided into Rock, while songs with saxophone or trumpet sounds would go into the Jazz segment.
+Clustering finds applications in fields such as Medical Imaging and Social Network Analysis.
+For instance, this method can categorize music into various genres, grouping songs with heavy drum sounds and guitar solos under Rock, while placing those with saxophone or trumpet sounds into the Jazz category.

 Examples of Clustering algorithms: